 - We recommend staying 2 or 3 days in the city, just to let the atmosphere sink in and relax.

 Interested in more Rajasthan travel adventures?
 Check out our camel safari trek in Jaisalmer, or things to do in Jodhpur.
+Explore other parts of India, and head to Kerala.
 Stay tuned for new blog posts on Rajasthan, and India and sign-up to our newsletter to get our posts from our world trip adventures directly in your inbox.
 Or follow us on our trip and adventure travel via Facebook, Instagram, YouTube.

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.